-CREATE AND IMPLEMENT GODLY SOLUTIONS TO STUBBORN, REAL-WORLD PROBLEMS
+CREATE & IMPLEMENT GODLY SOLUTIONS TO STUBBORN, REAL-WORLD PROBLEMS

 Five Unique Honors College Courses